deniszykov/TypeConversion/README.md

 - System.Convert class
 - IConvertible interface
 - System.ComponentModel.TypeConverter
-- To, From, Parse methods
+- To, From, Parse, Create methods
 As well as a few special cases with meta types(Enums, Nullable Types).

 TypeConvert combines all these approaches under one API.